Japan - Gender equality

 - Support for families and mothers.

-Japan’s ODA for gender equality is largely concentrated in five key sectors which comprise 84% of all gender-focused ODA.
-Like Japan’s overall sector allocations (see ‘ODA breakdown’), the largest focus is on infrastructure, with 61% of gender-focused ODA in 2019 allocated to this sector.
-This is followed by agriculture (9%), water and sanitation (5%), social services (5%), and other multisector initiatives (4%).
+Japan’s ODA for gender equality is largely concentrated in five key sectors, which comprise 81% of all gender-focused ODA.
+Like Japan’s overall sector allocations (see ‘ODA breakdown’), the largest focus is on infrastructure, with half of gender-focused ODA in 2020 allocated to this sector.
+This is followed by agriculture (13%), other multisector initiatives (6%), health and populations (6%), and humanitarian assistance (5%).

 Japan also prioritizes efforts towards women, peace, and security (WPS) in its development cooperation activities and policies.
 This is guided by Japan’s National Action Plan on Women, Peace, and Security (2019--2022; last updated in 2019), which references ODA as an important tool in meeting Japan’s WPS commitments.
 The plan also outlines four areas where Japan will increase its support for gender equality and women’s representation: